Requesting GSMP data

 - Commercial Studies & Funded Research.
 Where the data are to be used for commercial purposes, for example in a consultancy or planning/development report, or as a part of a funded academic study.
 Charged at the standard rate.

 - Conservation Advisory.
 Where the data are to be used for conservation advisory work by GSMP partners, including associated Country and Statutory Agencies (Joint Nature Conservation Committee, Natural Resources Wales, Natural England, Council for Nature Conservation and the Countryside and Scottish Natural Heritage) and conservation NGOs.
-If a work is being undertaken on behalf of a Country Agency, the data request form must be completed and signed by the Country Agency.
+If this is the case, the contact details of the relevant organisation must be provided.
 Exempt from any charges.

 - Personal Studies, Education or Unfunded Research.
 Where the data are to be used as a part of an unfunded study.
 Exempt from any charges unless the request requires more than two hours to service.
 If over two hours charges may be levied at standard rates to cover the cost of the additional time taken to extract and process the data.